mediaexplorer74/AstoriaPMan/README.md

 </tr></table>

 ## My 2 cents
-- Minimal code refacoring (a lot of line breaks only)
+- Minimal code refactoring (a lot of line breaks only)

 ## Requirements: